Alex-Dinu/Demo-Code/README.md

 # Demo Code
 https://stackedit.io/app#
 The purpose of this repository is to showcase various tools, development principles, solution architecture and the usage of 3rd party tools that demonstrate my experience.

-## Download and Run
-In order to run this solution, you would need to:
- 1. Install .NETCore 2.2
- 2. Install the Wide World Importers database
-	2.1 Download the [**WideWorldImporters-Standard.bak**](https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Standard.bak) backup database in order to restore it from this [site](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0).
-3. Compile the application stored procedures in Infrastructure.Database.SQL.StoredProcedures
- 3. Update the EFCore connection string in the appsettings file.
+This demo code solution uses .NETCore 2.2.

 ## Technologies and tools
 ### Architecture